-Our Chief Executive Officer had the discretion to determine whether to pay and, if so, the amount of each Named Executive Officer's quarterly cash bonus based upon his quantitative evaluation of the Company's financial and operational performance and his qualitative evaluation of the impact of the Named Executive Officer's contributions to that performance.
-Our Chief Executive Officer retained discretion over the ultimate annual bonus determinations.
-In addition, our Chief Executive Officer could adjust cash bonuses due to extraordinary or nonrecurring events.
+Our former Chief Executive Officer had the discretion to determine whether to pay and, if so, the amount of each Named Executive Officer's (other than Mr. Grazier's and Mr. Francis') cash bonus tied to the individual award component of the 2022 short-term incentive plan ("STIP") for the Named Executive Officers approved by the Compensation Committee in April 2022, based upon his quantitative evaluation of the Company's financial and operational performance and his qualitative evaluation of the named Executive Officer's contributions to that performance.
+The individual award comprised 15% of the cash bonuses available under the STIP.
 These cash bonuses were intended to reward our Named Executive Officers who had a positive impact on our corporate results.
+Mr. Grazier's cash bonus in 2022 was determined based on our corporate performance and his supervisor's assessment11 of his individual contributions to that performance during each of the first two fiscal quarters, and the second half of 2022.